Grupo-AFAL/bali-view-components/README.md

 ## Javascript

 Some javascript controllers emit events for communicating between controllers.
-To enable debugging this information run the following command on the javascript console. `baliUseDispatchDebug = true`
+To enable debugging this information run the following command on the javascript console. `baliDispatchDebugEnabled = true`

 ## Testing